Škoda Transportation: Railway vehicles

+Within the portfolio of the Škoda Group, electric units (EMUs) bear the designation RegioPanter (for regional operation) or InterPanter (for longer-distance transport).
+The first RegioPanter EMU was designated type 7Ev.
+This was put into trial operation in September 2012 and in February 2013, units from this series were approved by the Railway Authority.
+In the Czech Republic, RegioPanter units operate in the Plzeň, South Moravian, Moravian-Silesian, Olomouc, Hradec Králové, Pardubice, Ústí nad Labem and Central Bohemian regions.

+Abroad, EMUs are delivered to Slovakia and Latvia.
+The first units are expected to be deployed in Estonia in 2024 and deliveries of trains to Uzbekistan are also planned.

+Another rail transport sector in which the Škoda Group is involved is sleeper carriages.
+In this area, the sleeper project for the Finnish State Railways VR Group was the furthest along in 2024.
+Their deployment is planned by 2025 at the latest.
+Italian railway carrier Trenitalia has ordered sleeper carriages from the Škoda Group.
+The category of sleeper cars also includes a contract for modernisation of cars for the Austrian carrier ÖBB.

 Locomotive factory

 As a part of its shift towards non-military production, the Works earmarked a portion of its facilities for manufacturing of locomotives.
 The production started following an order for 30 locomotives for Czechoslovakia.
 The first Škoda locomotive left the factory on 11 June 1920.
 Meanwhile, Škoda gained a major contract for production of 80 and refurbishment of 500 locomotives for Romania.
 Due to the Romanian order Škoda regained banks' confidence which provided the company with financing to survive through the immediate post-war years.
 The locomotive factory became one of the company's main pillars.

 The company produced its 100th locomotive on 13 September 1921.
 In 1927 Škoda produced its first express electric locomotive which was followed by the introduction of electric freight locomotives.
 While electric locomotives were used on electrified lines within Prague, the company further produced electric locomotives with batteries for use within factory areas.
 Also in 1927, Škoda started production of diesel locomotives and diesel express trains.
 In the 1930s, the locomotive factory was producing on average 3 locomotives a month with third of the production for export.